example42/example42.github.io/_posts/2017-07-03-node-classification-options.md

        |     \- servers.pp
        \- modules/

 The site.pp file is parsed first.
-Any other files and directory are parsed in directory globbing odrder.
+Any other files and directory are parsed in directory globbing order.
 Usually the site.pp file is used to declare resource defaults and has a fallback default node classification.

     # /etc/puppetlabs/code/environments/production/manifests/site.pp